The state of email marketing and SMS for fashion ecommerce: benchmarks, examples, and trends

 Consumer behavior and the business environment are changing fast.
 It’s critical for companies to build customer loyalty and improve customer lifetime value.

-9 fashion industry SMS and email examples for omnichannel communications
+9 fashion industry SMS and email examples

 When it comes to email and SMS marketing for fashion brands, there are countless possibilities for delighting customers every step of the way.

 To get your creative juices flowing, we’ve compiled a list of 9 email and SMS ideas from leading fashion brands.

 Besides introducing new products, promoting collections, and notifying customers about sales, Dagne Dover uses email to address customer concerns.
 In one of their email campaigns, the brand answers their customers’ most frequently asked questions:

 If you get the same questions over and over again, it means that more customers are interested in finding out the answers.
 Email can be a great tool to answer the top questions and give customers all the information they need to make a decision.

 User-generated content (UGC) is a great way to support your email marketing efforts with social proof.
 Female-founded footwear brand Birdies uses UGC to inform customers about a bestseller that is back in stock and inspire them with authentic product images from other customers and content creators.